The Essex, 2015 installment of the Armchair Adventurer Series

 The Pacific Northwest's Premier Storytelling Organization.

 Lawrence Howard launched the Armchair Adventurer series in 2008, mesmerizing audiences with his original epic tale of Antarctic adventure.
-Audiences demanded more, and it returned in 2009, 2012 to sold-out shows at Portland Story Theater.
+Audiences demanded more, and it returned in 2009, 2012 and again in 2014 at Portland Story Theater.

 Shackleton's Antarctic Nightmare: The 1914 Voyage of The Endurance is the gripping, heart-breaking, true story of British explorer, Ernest Shackleton, and the Trans-Antarctic Expedition of 1914.
 Shackleton's dream of being the first to cross the Antarctic continent on foot became a nightmare when his valiant ship, the Endurance, was crushed in the pack-ice of the Weddell Sea.
 The story of how he and the twenty-seven men of the expedition survived on the ice and eventually came to safety is an epic tale of hardship and suffering, of courage, determination and fortitude.